adamb-1/demo-repo/README.md

 # Hello world!

 Starting the process of learning Git to incorporate into project development.
+Cool.